 The Delhi–Gurugram Expressway, which is on NH-48, has six to eight lanes and connects the national capital Delhi with the millennium city of Gurugram, Haryana in the National Capital Region of India.
 The distance is 27.7 km (17.2 mi).
 The expressway is a part of the National Highway Development Project, the Golden Quadrilateral Project.

 On 23 January 2008, the final section, the Brownfield Expressway, a distance of 27.7 km (17.2 mi) worth ₹10 billion (US$125.2 million), was inaugurated.
-More than 180,000 PCUs operate daily on this expressway, which is the busiest InterCity highway in India. , Starting from Dhaula Kuan in Delhi and ending on the outskirts of Gurugram.
+More than 180,000 PCUs operate daily on this expressway, which is the busiest InterCity expressway in India. , Starting from Dhaula Kuan in Delhi and ending on the outskirts of Gurugram.
 Gurugram City is located on both sides of this Expressway.

 The expressway caters to public transport and private vehicles.
 It is run by a private company under a public-private partnership and is equipped with several toll booths.
 Travelers find multiple entry and exit points along the expressway.